wiicode/cybersecurity-framework/bronze-training/passwords/three-random-words-or-thinkrandom-0.md

 ---
-title: Three random words or #thinkrandom
+title: Three random words or
 description:
 published: true
-date: 2021-05-28T02:48:50.513Z
+date: 2021-06-30T19:26:58.159Z
 tags: bronze, passwords
 editor: markdown
-dateCreated: 2021-05-27T22:13:14.345Z
+dateCreated: 2021-06-30T19:24:38.713Z
 ---

 You're probably aware that there’s a lot of guidance out there on what makes a good password — and it can be incredibly confusing.
 This blog post should help.

-For home users we are working with Cyber Aware, advising that you [create passwords using three random words](n/bronze-training/passwords/use-a-strong-and-separate-password-for-email).
-You just put them together, like '`coffeetrainfish`' or ‘`walltinshirt`’.
+For home users we are working with Cyber Aware, advising that you [create passwords using three random words](https://www.ncsc.gov.uk/collection/top-tips-for-staying-secure-online/use-a-strong-and-separate-password-for-email).
+You just put them together, like 'coffeetrainfish' or ‘walltinshirt’.

 You can choose words that are memorable but should avoid those which might be easy to guess, such as 'onetwothree' or are closely related to you personally, such as the names of family members or pets.